TolibovZafarali/alpha-pi/README.md

 # Alpha-Pi

-Alpha-Pi is a full-stack platform that helps small business owners connect with investors in a more approachable and intelligent way.
-Business owners can build professional profiles with detailed business metrics, while investors can browse, filter, and save startups that match their interests and investment range.
-The platform includes smart filtering, investor-business messaging, and an AI mentor to guide business owners.
-Alpha-Pi is designed to make business funding more accessible, and to replace intimidating processes with a human-friendly and intuitive experience.
+Alpha-Pi is a full-stack platform that connects small business owners with potential investors in a simple and approachable way.
+Business owners can create professional profiles with real business metrics, while investors can browse, filter, and save startups that align with their industry interests and investment range.

+---

+✨ Live Demo: [thealphapi.com] (https://www.thealphapi.com)

 ---